manissen/predicting-recipe-health/README.md

     - This gave us a generalized rating of each recipe we could baseline the individual ratings on
 4. Converted the items in the nutrition list from strings to floats
      - This allows us to manipulate the data and create health scores described below
-5. We added a few columns to accurately reflect a ratings health.
-Healthy vs Unhealthy recipes can be a bit arbitrary, so we incorporated different ways of measuring health.
+5. Healthy vs Unhealthy recipes can be a bit arbitrary, so we incorporated different ways of measuring health.
 We first analyzed the 'tags' created by food.com and categorized some of them into 'healthy', 'medium healthy', and 'unhealthy'.
-Tags such as 'healthy', 'salads', and 'low-sodium' were keywords for 'healthy', while 'desserts', 'chocolate', and 'super-bowl' were categorized as 'unhealthy'.
 Below, we have included all of the keywords for the three categories:
      ```py
      healthy_keywords = {'healthy-2', 'healthy', 'salads', 'chard', 'vegan', 'very-low-carbs', 'vegetarian', 'high-fiber', 'spinach', 'low-carb', 'low-sodium', 'low-calorie', 'vegetables', 'low-fat', 'low-saturated-fat'}
      midhealthy_keywords = {'high-protein', 'pork-sausage', 'smoothies', 'desserts-fruit', 'low-in-something', 'pot-pie', 'dairy-free', 'gluten-free', 'casseroles', 'tex-mex'}
      unhealthy_keywords = {'drop-cookies', 'desserts', 'super-bowl', 'brownies', 'cakes', 'cake-fillings-and-frostings', 'fudge', 'rolled-cookies', 'cookies-and-brownies', 'cupcakes', 'desserts-easy', 'pies-and-tarts', 'sugar-cookies', 'fillings-and-frostings-chocolate', 'chocolate-chip-cookies', 'ice-cream'}
     ```
-    - We created a new column called 'health_rating' and applied the 'healthy', 'medium healthy', or 'unhealthy' if the recipes' tags included any of the keywords.
+    - We created a new column called 'health_rating' and applied the 'healthy', 'medium healthy', or 'unhealthy' categorizer if the recipes' tags included any of the respective keywords.
 6. The second measure of healthiness was by using the nutritional facts of each recipe.
-We weighted the different nutritional facts based on their nutritional impact calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)
+We weighted the different nutritional facts based on their nutritional impact.
+Sugar has a higher impact because it is a strong negative health indicator.
+Meanwhile, protein is generally considered to be a positive nutrient, especially when it comes from unprocessed sources.

      | Nutritional Fact | Nutritional Impact |
      | :--------------- | :------------------ |